duzhewang/stat324/index.md

 ## Free tutoring

 The Department of Statistics is offering free tutoring for students in Stat 371.
-See details from [here](https://www.stat.wisc.edu/courses/Tutorial_Schedule).
+See details from this [flyer](https://github.com/dzwang91/stat324/raw/gh-pages/lectures/Flyer.pdf).